 | # Please enter the commit message for your changes.
 Lines starting # with '#' will be ignored, and an empty message aborts the commit. # On branch master # Changes to be committed: # (use "git reset HEAD <file>..." to unstage) # # modified: hello.html #

-On the first line, enter the comment: “Added hi tag”.
+On the first line, enter the comment: “Added h1 tag”.
 Save the file and exit the editor (to do it in default editor, press ESC and then type

 git commit Waiting for Emacs... [master 569aa96] Added h1 tag 1 files changed, 1 insertions(+), 1 deletions(-)